TonyMontania/games-tracker/README.md

 # 🚀 Games Series Progress Tracker

-A progress tracker that saves locally to complete all the games of the Sonic the Hedgehog saga.
+A progress tracker that saves locally to complete all games from different game series.
 Mark your achievements and share your progress with the community.

 ## 🎮 Features.
-- ✅ Track completion per game
+- Track completion per game
-- 🏆 Special Achievements (All Chaos Emeralds, No Death Run, etc.)
+- Special Achievements (All Chaos Emeralds, No Death Run, etc.)
-- 🔥 Filters by console and generation.
+- Filters by console and generation.
-- 🌙 Dark/Light mode
+- Dark/Light mode
+- Different series of games to complete

 ## 🛠️ How to Use
 1. Visit [the tracker page](https://tonymontania.github.io/games-tracker/)